Waves for change – Youth for Baltic 2025

 Are you passionate about sustainability and the sea?
 18-28 years old?
 Ready to create a better future?
-Then join our Youth forum and make ripples with others like you!
-It is free to participate!
+Then join our Youth network and make ripples with others like you!

-In the summer of 2025, 50 young adults from twelve biosphere reserves in eight countries around the Baltic Sea gather in the Kristianstads Vattenrike Biosphere Reserve.
+In the summer of 2025, 40 young adults from ten biosphere reserves in six countries around the Baltic Sea gathered in the Kristianstads Vattenrike Biosphere Reserve.

-Over four intensive days, the participants will delve into the work of the biosphere reserves and explore nature-based solutions to preserve and improve the Baltic Sea ecosystem.
+Over four intensive days, the participants delved into the work of the biosphere reserves and explored nature-based solutions to preserve and improve the Baltic Sea ecosystem.

-One of the highlights will be the workshop What If? where participants will collectively visualize a sustainable future for the Baltic Sea and discuss concrete steps to achieve it.
+One of the highlights was the workshop What If? where participants collectively visualised a sustainable future for the Baltic Sea and discussed concrete steps to achieve it.

-The Youth for Baltic youth forum is part of the new project ”Biosphere for Baltic – Future Generations,” supported by the Swedish Institute.
+The Youth for Baltic youth forum was part of the project ”Biosphere for Baltic – Future Generations,” supported by the Swedish Institute.

 Sunday, June 15: